List of Power Rangers Mystic Force characters: Megahorn

-Megahorn is one of the least willing to obey the rules and the most short-tempered.
+Megahorn is one of the most objective in obeying the rules and the most short-tempered.
 He also looks very similar to a European dragon creature.
 He has an extendable neck and wings and bonelike armor equipped with what appear to be dragon skulls.
 While flying, he can fly as fast as the Mystic Dragon.
 He also wields a jagged sword which looks much like a dragon's tail.
 Despite Sculpin being the leader, Megahorn is the most powerful of the Ten Terrors and boasts the strongest attack and defense potential among them.
 By slashing his sword, he is able to create shockwaves or summon green fireballs (his fireballs can defeat the Manticore Megazord in one blast).
 He also can summon strange black and purple spheres of dark energy.
 One of his most powerful attacks is the "Lizard Laser", where he blows a powerful blast of green fire from his mouth, and can also breathe powerful blasts of fire or fireballs.
 During this attack, he fires green lasers from his eyes strong enough to defeat the Solar Streak Megazord.
 Also, his armor is incredibly durable, able to withstand Daggeron's Ancient Mystic Mode's power, the Maniticore Megazord's Striker Spin attack, and even when the rangers were in Legend Mode and combined their powers with Snow Prince they couldn't hurt him.
 His armor isn't completely impenetrable, however, an area on the back of his neck was less durable than the rest of his body so it proved to be a weak spot that would lead to his downfall.

 He, along with Serpentina, felt annoyed that the Terrors should follow the Rules of Darkness according to the Stone of Judgment.
 Believing that the Terrors should destroy their enemies at all costs, he is often frustrated by the Stone not picking him yet.
 He broke the Rules of Darkness once already in "The Hunter."
 Secretly going up to the surface without being chosen, he fought against Daggeron, who had been busy training with Jenji.
 He nearly succeeded in destroying Daggeron before Itassis intervened and forced him to leave.
 Still, Megahorn vowed that he will face the Solaris Knight again.

 At the end of "Hard Heads," Serpentina claimed that Megahorn would avenge her defeat.